 DUIs: What Does It Mean To Drive?

 Below are some interesting cases over the years.
 Keep in mind that some of the cases I’m including are decades old, and that legal interpretations and definitions are subject to change.
 Also, laws can be amended over time or repealed altogether.
 That being so, this information should not be construed as legal advice.
-If you have questions specific to your case and whether or not you “drove” in a DUI case, feel free to contact me and schedule a free 30-minute consultation at my office in Chico.
+If you have questions specific to your case and whether or not you “drove” a motor vehicle, feel free to contact me and schedule a free 30-minute consultation at my office in Chico.

 A person drives a vehicle when he or she intentionally causes it to move by exercising actual physical control over it.
 The person must cause the vehicle to move, but the movement may be slight (See CALCRIM 2241.)